BVantur/inspektify/docs/SHORTCUT_FOR_MOBILE_CLIENTS.md

 If you already have AppDelegate.swift class in your project, you just need to add next two things.

-1. Import shared module to your file like this:
+1. Import shared module to your file for example like this:

 `import ComposeApp`

-2. Override next application method with creating `UISceneConfiguration` instance from Inspektify
+2. Override next application method with creating `UISceneConfiguration` instance from Inspektify library(`getInspektifyUISceneConfiguration`):
-   library:

 ```
 func application(